zfbxrk518/REST-API-PROJECT/readme2.md

 Bootstrap is css framework.
 Js frontend uses XMLHttpRequest to send messages to url of backend.
 Nowadays we also use axios-http, fetchAPI to send messages.

+Backend saves and manages data.

+Programming language can turn a computer into a server and allow it to receive messages from the client.
+Popular programming language are js(also calls node.js), python, ruby and java.
+Any programming language need a backend framework and package manager to help it to work together.

+language        framework      package manager(install and manage packages) javascript      express         npm python          django          pip ruby            ruby on rails   bundler java            java spring     maven

+Backend has backend server and database server.
+The most famous databases are mysql, postgres and mongodb.